CopernicaMarketingSoftware/Documentation/AMQPipe/results.md

 When a script finishes, AMQPipe checks the exit status of the script.
 If it exited normally (with exit code 0), the output of the script is collected, and published to the configured RabbitMQ exchange.
 AMQPipe will use routing key `success` for such results.
+If a script did not correctly terminate, or when it sent output to stderr, different routing keys will be used.
 The following routing keys are used by AMQPipe:

 * `success`: successfully completed script (exit code 0)
 * `warning`: successfully completed script (exit code 0), that also generated output on stderr
-* `error`: script that terminated with an exit code other that 0
+* `failure`: script that terminated with an exit code other that 0
 * `killed`: script that was terminated by a signal

 You can make use of these routing keys to create a topology of message queues.